Updated 10.10.25

 Spaghetti squash are relatively bland to slightly sweet in taste and as the name indicates, they are a perfect alternative to the traditional spaghetti pasta.
 The big difference tough is the nutritional value; spaghetti squashes are very low in calories and the orange variety is high in beta carotene.
 Furthermore, these vegetables are as good source of fiber, vitamin A, folic acid and potassium.

-Step 1A – Cut the spaghetti squash.
-You can do this lengthwise.
-Cutting the squash lengthwise will give you a larger surface to showcase your sauce/filling.
-It may be a little harder to do, as the squash may be as long as you knife.
+Step 1A – Cut the spaghetti squash lengthwise.
+This will give you a large surface to showcase your sauce/filling.
+It may be a little harder to do, as the squash may be longer than your knife.

 Step 2A – With a spoon, scoop the seeds and the strands that hold the seeds.
 You end up with a nice clean inside.